 Start the wall with two outside 90° Combination Corners (page 9) distanced as specified in the Design.
 Place coping blocks between to form the first step riser, measure and cut if required.
-Place another row of coping blocks directly behind the first set.

 Fill the reinforced zone with imported, free draining gravel and compact to 95% SPD.